tessercat/daoistic-book/blog/glossary/content.md

 mature and complete are both 成, and the rhythm of life is 萬物節.

+The gift of morality
+that shines down from the heavens and makes us moral is 施.
+It's also what we can do repeatedly when we limit (畜) yang energy.
 Progress and change are 化.
-It's the enlightened moral transformation that takes place naturally when we stay on 大道, the great Dao, and it's what we can do repeatedly when we limit yang energy and collect potential (積) yin energy.
+It's the enlightened moral transformation that takes place when we collect potential (積) yin energy.

 The lord of life and the mother of civilization are 萬物主 and 天下母.